 Titan is a company well known for producing heavy-duty gym gear at low prices, and the Titan Fitness dip stand is no exception.

-This stand comes with a whopping 750lb weight capacity, one of the highest I’ve seen for any portable dip stand.
+This stand comes with a huge 750lb weight capacity, one of the highest I’ve seen for any portable dip stand.

 And because this is Titan, you know it will take it, they don’t just throw numbers out there to sell their products, all the products I’ve reviewed from Titan fitness are solid heavy-duty beasts.
-Okay, this is a dip bar, but it has a stable, one-piece design and a Titan badge!
+Okay, this is a dip station, but it has a stable, one-piece design and a Titan badge!
 If they say it will take 750lb, I assure you it can.

 One of the tallest portable dip stands we have seen, with a height of 39″ users with a height of up to 6’5″ should be able to perform dips with ease.

 And yes, it’s tall enough for a dip belt, as long as you remember to shorten the chain you should have no issues with bumping up your resistance.
 If you do not want to pay out for a belt you can always hold a dumbbell between your legs or use a backpack with weights in it.

-For around $50, you get a hell of a lot for the money, angled grips, robust and durable build, walkthrough design, and massive weight capacity.
-By far, the best dip station in this price bracket.
+For around $50, you get a hell of a lot for the money, angled grips, robust and durable build, walk through design, and massive weight capacity.
+By far, the best portable dip station in this price bracket.

 Simple to assemble, easy to store, and let’s not forget very stable thanks to the one-piece design and the four rubber pads.
-The rubber pads are great for protecting your floors and stopping the stand from sliding on the hard/polished surfaces.
+The rubber pads are great for protecting your floors and stopping the stand from sliding on hard/polished surfaces.

 Solid construction 1.5″ steel tubing